 John had formed this impression despite having very little formal contact with me during the summer.
 I couldn’t have been more pleased, as John’s impressions demonstrated that our culture has turned a corner and now has a life of its own—one which it does not rely heavily on me for transmission.

 But John’s feedback led me to ask, “how did we arrive at this new chapter in the development of our organizational culture?”
 An initial turning point was making our culture explicit by talking about it openly.
 Then there was the repetition of key themes, such as core values, to reinforce our intent for culture.
 But the real turning point, in hindsight, was establishing common language—special words that have particular significance to the organization—inside of which the culture is embedded.
 Words carry intent.
 Like a mosquito carries a virus 🙂

 Example: Common Language Drives Business Result at Enphase Energy

 In the solar industry, many people will be aware of this example of how common language was used to carry embedded cultural information, in order to achieve a business result:

-When CEO Badri Kothandaraman spoke with investors at its Analyst Day in June 2017, about his plan to increase profitability at our partner Enphase Energy, he referenced “30, 20, 10,” referring to 30% gross margin, 20% operating expenses, 10% operating profit.
+When CEO Badri Kothandaraman spoke with investors at its Analyst Day in June 2017, (referenced on this 2018 earnings call transcript ), about his plan to increase profitability at our partner Enphase Energy, he referenced “30, 20, 10,” referring to 30% gross margin, 20% operating expenses, 10% operating profit.
 Badri’s 30, 20, 10 plan became common language at Enphase, creating cross-organizational focus on pricing discipline (30,) expense management (20,) and profit results (10,) that almost immediately impacted Enphase’s stock price.
 “30, 20, 10” was the common language that helped the organization align towards a goal.